 Course syllabi specify the course's schedule of learning activities and attendance requirements.
-The instructors record attendance in E-learning immediately after each scheduled course meeting/activity.
+The instructors record attendance in E-learning after each scheduled course meeting/activity.

-Students are allowed to miss attending up to 4/15 of scheduled class meetings.
-(For courses with 45 scheduled meeting hours, this means that students can miss up to 12 hours of meetings.)
+For courses with 45 scheduled meeting hours, students can miss up to 11 hours of meetings.
 The only missed hours that do not count towards this limit are hours missed during make-up class meetings or hours missed due to participation in specially designated UNYP related activities (subject to confirmation by the Dean of the School or the Rector's Office).
 On the other hand, hours missed during the add/drop period do count in this limit.
+(This means that if you add a class after its first meeting, your absence from that first session before you added the course will count within this limit.)

 With the prior approval of the Dean of the School, instructors may set stricter attendance policy.
 The policy must be clearly defined in the syllabus and discussed at the first class meeting to ensure that students understand what is expected of them.
+For students taking Chemistry and/or Physics, the attendance policy will be different for these courses, which have more teaching hours including labs and interactive learning seminars.
+Chemistry and Physics course attendance policies will be outlined in detail in the respective syllabi, explained during the academic onsite orientation, and reviewed at the first class meetings of these courses by the instructors.

 Students do not have a right to make up assessments that were missed due to absence regardless of the reason for the absence.
 Instructors may choose to allow students to make up such missed assessments.
 If the student disputes the recorded attendance, the student must contact the instructor by the following week to clarify the record.
 The student may petition the Dean of the School no later than that same week in case of an unresolved attendance issue.
-Students should notify their Academic Advisor as soon as possible if they will miss course meetings for any extended period.
+Students should notify the CGE Academic Manager as soon as possible if they will miss course meetings for any extended period.